rdfostrich/article-jws2018-ostrich/content/querying.md

 <figure id="algorithm-querying-vm" class="algorithm">
 ````/algorithms/querying-vm.txt````
 <figcaption markdown="block">
-Version Materialization algorithm for triple patterns that produces a triple stream with an offset.
+Version Materialization algorithm for triple patterns that produces a triple stream with an offset in a given version.
 </figcaption>
 </figure>